PySimpleGUI/PySimpleGUI/readme.md

         Keyboard low-level key capture
         Mouse scroll-wheel support
         Get Listbox values as they are selected
-        Update elements in a visible form
+        Update elements in a live form
+        Bulk form-fill operation

 An example of many widgets used on a single form.
 A little further down you'll find the TWENTY lines of code required to create this complex form.
 Try it if you don't believe it.
 Start Python, copy and paste the code below into the >>> prompt and hit enter.
 This will pop up...